zacharytang/addressbook-level4/collated/main/April0616.md

     public static final String MESSAGE_APP_PHOTOPATH_CONSTRAINTS =
             "The app photo path should be a string starting with '"
                     + FILE_SAVED_PARENT_PATH
-                    + "', following by the file name, like'photo.jpg'.";
+                    + "', following by the file name with a valid extension, like'photo.jpg'.\n"
+                    + "The valid extensions are 'jpg', 'jpeg', 'png', 'gif' or 'bmp'.";

     public final String value;